Guscyrus-cyber/Splunk_firewall_SOC_monitoring_mac_lab/README.md

 Mac is actively communicating with 150.171.109.73 on HTTPS port 443.

 The firewall dataset was generated using lsof -i -P -n, which captures active network sockets and listening services.
 The output includes process names (COMMAND), process IDs (PID), file descriptors (FD), protocol types (TYPE), socket identifiers (DEVICE), transport protocols (NODE), and network connection details (NAME).
-These fields allow analysts to identify which applications are using network ports, what services are listening, and which remote systems are communicating with the endpoint.\
+These fields allow analysts to identify which applications are using network ports, what services are listening, and which remote systems are communicating with the endpoint.

+Please refer to images # 8, 9, and 10 in the repository.
 \
 Step 8 — Search for Web Services